justpy-org/justpy/docs/tutorial/page_events.md

 In the first example below, `page_ready` is used to load a page with 3,000 Div elements in a staggered manner in order to improve the user experience.

-Try the '/stagger' route and see how it compares to the default.
+Click the button to toggle between staggered and default to compare them.
+You can increase the number of divs on page by increasing/decreasing the slider by a factor of 200

 ### loading hundreds of div elements in a staggered manner
 [loading hundreds of div elements in a staggered manner live demo]({{demo_url}}/loading_page_staggered_demo)